lolobq/ECGR-4124-Digital_Signal_Processing/README.md

 ## Homework 2 Topics:
 Applying a moving average to signals, determining stability, causality, linearity, time invariance, and memorylessness of various systems, and colvolving various LTI systems.

+## Homework 3 Topics:
+LTI difference equations, finding the step response, and determining the complete solution when excited by a unit step function.